SoCLoN666/goTaskMe/README.md

 ### Configuration

-<span style="color: green;">// TO DO: currently we have 2 configs and they have shared constuctions.
-We can create base-config for reusability and share it to the rest</span>
+> **TO DO**: currently we have 2 configs and they have shared constuctions.
+We can create base-config for reusability and share it to the rest
 Framework configuration can be found in `playwright.config.ts` Most importants parts are: